electron/electron/docs/tutorial/using-native-node-modules.md

 ### Manually building for a custom build of Electron

-To compile native Node addons against a custom build of Electron that doesn't any public release, instruct `npm` to use the version of Node you have bundled with your custom build.
+To compile native Node addons against a custom build of Electron that doesn't match a public release, instruct `npm` to use the version of Node you have bundled with your custom build.

 ```sh